 Adding a vertical accent is easy with Crossvine and just as beautiful.
 Even better, they present their color right at eye level and can add eye candy to any xeriscape garden.
 One thing to keep in mind is that they spread quite far, up to 50 feet high and 9 feet wide!
 They flower very heavily and, adding to their allure, their flowers are very fragrant with a distinctive mocha scent.
 Drought tolerant once established, Crossvine is very hardy.

 While it can tolerate full sun, Cushion Spurge also does well under trees and shrubs.
-Dry, clay, rocky, or sandy soils are well tolerated also for this mounding or ‘clump-forming’ perennial.
-One thing to keep in mind is that the milky sap from this plant has been known to cause rashes.
-While not particularly gorgeous, its light greenish flowers are still attractive.
+Dry, clay, rocky, or sandy soils are also well tolerated for this mounding or ‘clump-forming’ perennial.
+One thing to keep in mind is that the milky sap from this plant is toxic and has been known to cause rashes.
+This is not a good plant to have around if you have children or pets in the area, or if you garden without protective gloves.

 The nice thing about Daylilies is that, once they’re established, they will flower for many years with little to no care.
 These are well-known (and well-loved drought-tolerant perennial flowers).
 Do keep in mind that they’re not true lilies and don’t have bulbs.
 Daylilies do have long stalks, however, and although they can survive with little water they do love it when available.
 Many call them the perfect perennial for a summer garden.
 They thrive in most soil conditions and are highly resistant to pests and disease.